jameskimmel/Nextcloud_Ubuntu/nextcloud_AIO_Docker_Compose_behind_NGINX_proxy.md

 ```

 ## NGINX
-Since you are running NGINX on a different host, I assume that you have some basic knowlege about how to run NGXIN.
+Since you are running NGINX on a different host, I assume that you have some basic knowlege about how to run NGINX.
 This guide assumes that your conf files are under /etc/nginx/sites-available/ and get activated by doing a symlink to /etc/nginx/sites-enabled/

 I like to start with an almost empty cloud.x_yourdomain.com.conf file
 ```bash